 We are subject to competition in all aspects of our business from other financial institutions.
 Some of these financial institutions have greater resources than we do and may offer a broader range of financial products across more markets.
 Some competitors operate in a different regulatory environment than we do which may give them certain competitive advantages in the investment products and portfolio structures that they offer.
 We compete with other providers of investment advisory services primarily based on the availability and objectives of the investment products offered, investment performance, fees and related expenses, and the scope and quality of investment advice and other client services.
-Some institutions have proprietary products are available without sales or redemption fees, which means that investors may be more willing to transfer assets to competing products.
+Some institutions have proprietary products and distribution channels that make it more difficult for us to compete with them.
+Substantially all of our investment products are available without sales or redemption fees, which means that investors may be more willing to transfer assets to competing products.
 If our clients reduce their investments with us, and we are not able to attract new clients, our AUM, revenue and earnings could decline.